TrackyRaul/2020_5CI__team3_Farkas/docs/Software Management Plan.md

 The encapsulation of MarconiTT inside a containerized environment eliminates most of the difficulties that developers encounter when updating a software on production servers, because the code will reside inside an identical virtual environment on both the development and production machines.

-Moving the webserver and the MarconiTT web application on edu-x08(server) is a fundamental step, because the Debian version currently installed on edu-x04 is too old and does not receive security patches any more.
+Moving the webserver and the MarconiTT web application on edu-x08(server) is a fundamental step because the Debian version currently installed on edu-x04 is too old and does not receive security patches any more.
 This displacement also allows for increased performances as edu-x08 is a virtual machine hosted on a more powerful server compared to the one where edu-x04 currently resides.

 ## 1.2 Goals and objectives